ETJeanMachine/tetroxide/docs/Proposal.md

 ## Summary Description

-A command line based version of [Tetris](https://www.wikiwand.com/en/Tetris), written in Rust.
-Ideally uses a [Ncurses](https://www.wikiwand.com/en/Ncurses) wrapper crate (such as [curses-rs](https://github.com/jeaye/ncurses-rs) or [cursive](https://crates.io/crates/cursive)) to handle the GUI component of the app.
+A command line based version of [Tetris](https://en.wikipedia.org/wiki/Tetris?oldformat=true), written in Rust.
+Ideally, will be using a [Ncurses](https://en.wikipedia.org/wiki/Ncurses?oldformat=true) wrapper crate (such as [curses-rs](https://github.com/jeaye/ncurses-rs) or [cursive](https://crates.io/crates/cursive)) to handle the GUI component of the app.

 ## Additional Details

-- One or more typical “use cases”.
-These might include “storyboards” explaining how a user would interact with the program or some interesting “input/output” examples.
+- The application should start up upon running `cargo run`.
+Once started, a single-player version of tetris would begin (depending on stretch goals, this would actually prompt the user for which gamemode they wish to start in, be it single player or multiplayer).
 - A sketch of intended components (key functions, key data structures, separate modules).
 - Thoughts on testing.
 These might include critical functions or data structures